vast-data/vastdb_nifi/docs/PROCESSORS.md

         * **Union** This schema merge function returns a unified schema from potentially two different schemas.
         * **Strict** This schema merge function validates two Schemas are identical.
         * **Child** This schema merge function validates a schema is contained in another schema.
-   * **Incoming Data Requirements:** The incoming FlowFile's content must be a JSON array.
-You can use the [JsonRecordSetWriter](https://nifi.apache.org/docs/nifi-docs/components/org.apache.nifi/nifi-record-serialization-services-nar/2.0.0-M4/org.apache.nifi.json.JsonRecordSetWriter/index.html) with the **Output Grouping** property set to **Array**.
-Each element in the array is a JSON object with the following keys:
+   * **Incoming Data Requirements:** The incoming FlowFile's content must be a JSON array with each element in the array is a JSON object with the following keys:
         * **key:** The S3 key (path) to the Parquet file.
         * **bucket:** The S3 bucket where the Parquet file is located.